ageron/handson-ml2/README.md

     $ source ./env/bin/activate

+On Windows, the command is slightly different:

+    $ .\env\Scripts\activate

 Next, use pip to install the required python packages.
 If you are not using virtualenv, you should add the `--user` option (alternatively you could install the libraries system-wide, but this will probably require administrator rights, e.g. using `sudo pip3` instead of `pip3` on Linux).

     $ pip3 install --upgrade -r requirements.txt